iriyagupta/Document-Preprocessing/README.md

-# DocumentPreprocessing
+# Document Preprocessin

-Preprocessing of images with skew problems
+Preprocessing of the images with skey problems by correcting the skew present as well as the calculating the angles.